Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

 Where did you stay—RV?
 Tent?
 Couch-surfing?

-According to Greg’s calculations, we lived in at least thirty-eight different homes across the U.S., South America, Mexico, and beyond (most likely more than that)—and that doesn’t include the inns, hotels, or one-night pit stops along the way.
+We lived in at least thirty-eight different homes across the U.S., South America, Mexico, and beyond (most likely more than that)—and that doesn’t include the inns, hotels, or one-night pit stops along the way.
 Mostly Airbnbs, VRBOs, and short-term leases: houses, cabins, condos.

-We prioritized nature and off-the-beaten-path spots, with a few cities mixed in.
+We prioritized nature and off-the-beaten-path spots, a few cities mixed in.
 With the exception of our time in Patagonia, we usually stayed at least two weeks and sometimes up to six months.

 How far in advance did you plan?